cylc/cylc-doc/src/tutorial/scheduling/datetime-cycling.rst

 .. ifnotslides::

    Cylc was originally developed for running operational weather forecasting.
-In this section we will outline a basic (dummy) weather-forecasting workflow and explain how to implement it in cylc.
+In this section we will outline how to implement a basic weather-forecasting workflow.

    .. note::

-      Technically the workflow outlined in this section is a `nowcasting`_ workflow.
+      Technically this example is a `nowcasting`_ workflow, but the distinction doesn't matter here.
-      We will refer to it as forecasting for simplicity.

-   A basic weather-forecasting workflow consists of three main steps:
+   A basic weather forecasting workflow has three main steps:

 1. Gathering Observations
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 .. ifnotslides::

-   We gather observations from different weather stations and use them to build a picture of the current weather.
+   We gather observations from different weather stations to build a picture of the current weather.
 Our dummy weather forecast will get wind observations from four weather stations:

    * Aldergrove (Near Belfast in NW of the UK)
    * Camborne (In Cornwall, the far SW of England)
    * Heathrow (Near London in the SE)
    * Shetland (The northernmost part of the UK)

-   The tasks which retrieve observation data will be called ``get_observations_<site>`` where ``site`` is the name of the weather station in question.
+   The tasks that retrieve observation data will be called ``get_observations_<site>`` where ``site`` is the name of the weather station.

-   Next we need to consolidate these observations so that our forecasting system can work with them.
+   Next we need to consolidate the observations so that our forecasting system can work with them.
 To do this we have a ``consolidate_observations`` task.

-   We will fetch wind observations **every three hours starting from the initial cycle point**.
+   We will fetch wind observations **every three hours, starting from the initial cycle point**.

    The ``consolidate_observations`` task must run after the ``get_observations<site>`` tasks.